 “Research shows that children as young as newborn infants masturbate by rubbing their crotches rhythmically against the bottom of their crib mattresses,” says psychotherapist Fran Walfish.
 Parents shouldn’t ignore this behavior completely, but they should respond in a calm way that sets healthy limits for masturbation.
 “It is up to parents to gently give their young children a clear message that it’s fine to feel good by touching yourself only when you are alone and in your bed, setting defined boundaries that specify solo involvement and a specific place only for self-pleasuring.”

 Children Will Use Props to Masturbate

 “You can say, ‘moving your stuffed animal like that is for private.
 I know it feels good, and you can do it.
 But it is private so you only do it in your room, and not when anyone else is watching.’
 Say this in a normal conversational tone,” clinical psychologist Samantha Rodman suggests on her website.

-“Masturbation is a normal behavior but it can become problematic when the behavior is no longer private,” psychologist Sabina Mauro says.
+“Masturbation is a normal behavior, but it can become problematic when the behavior is no longer private,” says psychologist Sabina Mauro.
 “This may suggest they have a history of sexual abuse or were exposed to inappropriate sexual behavior.
 It may also suggest that there may be intrusive thoughts related to their masturbation and need to masturbate.
 These behaviors can be addressed, identified, and corrected.”

 For adults, the answer to how much masturbation is too much is any amount that gets in the way of their daily lives.
 Since young children do not have jobs or responsibilities, this is more challenging to quantify, but not impossible.
 If masturbation habits are getting in the way of eating or sleeping habits, that might be something to worry about.
 Beyond that, when healthy boundaries about masturbation are effectively set and children are only doing it privately, then parents just have to make sure children enjoy enough time outside of their bedroom.

 “Not so much the quantity as much as the context of masturbation.
 In other words, do they seem to prefer to be alone to social interactions with their friends?
 Are they becoming increasingly isolated?”
 Pierre-Louis says.